The Latest

 Born 1997–2010

-Of course, one generation’s authentic is the next’s so boring I’m dying inside.
-“Gen Z was born into a world of 50 shades of greige,” says Thornton.
-Somewhere along the line, we lost the plot, and bright white walls, gray vinyl flooring, and farmhouse shiplap became the uniform for starter homes and mid-priced Airbnbs alike.
-Scandinavian minimalism, ashy light woods, and matte black fixtures were suddenly everywhere.
-As Gen Z comes of age, they’re pushing back against this homogenous look, favoring checkered patterns, intentionally quirky motifs, and bold colors in high contrast.”
+By the way, one time’s actually the next’s so dull that I lose life on the inside.
+“Gen Z was born right into a world of fifty pairs of greige,” says Thornton.
+“Somewhere along the way, we misplaced the plot, and brilliant white walls, gray vinyl floors, and farmhouse shiplap became synonymous for starter homes and mid-priced Airbnbs alike.Scandinavian minimalism, ashy light forests, and matte black exteriors had been everywhere, all the same. a preference for checkered patterns, deliberately quirky motifs, and hideous colors in excessive estimation.”

 Related Story